Endell Street: Lavers and Barraud stained-glass studio

 The Jewell and Withers Building at 22 Endell Street is a Grade II listed building.
-Located on the corner of Betterton Street and Endell Street, the polychrome brick and stone Gothic revival structure, cited as an early example of the style, was designed as a studio for the stained-glass firm Lavers and Barraud in 1859, and is listed together with the attached cast-iron railings.
-The gable window on Betterton Street has a significant contemporary stained glass window by the artist Brian Clarke.
-The post-modern artwork, which references the building's original function as a stained glass studio, was commissioned as part of an early 1980s refurbishment of the building.
-Funded by the British Crafts Council, but fabricated in Germany, it was installed in 1981, and designed to be equally visually effective by night and in daytime through its complex use of lead and varied mouth-blown glass.
+Located on the corner of Betterton Street and Endell Street, the polychromatic brick-and-stone Gothic Revival structure, cited as an early example of the style, was designed as a studio for the stained-glass firm Lavers and Barraud in 1859, and is included, together with the attached cast-iron railings, on the National Heritage register.
+The crow-step gable, facing Betterton Street, has a significant contemporary artwork by painter Brian Clarke, in the form of a three-light stained-glass window.
+The Post-modern artwork, which references the building's original function as a stained-glass studio, was commissioned as part of the 1981 refurbishment of the building, undertaken by architects Rock Townsend.
+The artwork was part-funded by the British Crafts Council, and fabricated in Germany under Clarke's supervision.
+It was installed in 1981, and was notably designed to be equally visually effective both by night and by day, making graphic use of complex leading, and deploying different types of mouth-blown glass to particular effect.

 Cross Keys public house

-The Cross Keys public house at No.31, constructed 1848–49, is a Grade II listed building.
+The Cross Keys public house at No.31, constructed in 1848–49, is a Grade II listed building.